canonical/indico-operator/ZAP.md

 Permissions are features offered by the browser through an API.
 You have to specify every permission separately, so setting a value for this header could negatively impact the user experience.

 More information in [Permissions Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy).

+## 10038   IGNORE   (Content Security Policy (CSP) Header Not Set)

+By enabling CSP Header, some features while creating events don't work as expected so we are ignoring this alert.